 The latest in AR and immersive tech brings us an immersive experience in the Amazon rainforest, AR helping map and size up any and all trees, another haptic advance broadening the playing field of controllers, as well as the release of the Microsoft MR headset, Hololens 2.Augmented tree counting

 A game-changer on the forest market has entered with Swedish Katam.
 The company and their smartphone app challenges old and manual measuring methods by scanning forest and trees and providing not only tree length and width, but also the volume, diameter and density of a tree.

 These coupled with their drone photography solution that maps every single tree, now every single part of a forest can be marked, surveilled and taken care of.

-The long-awaited Hololens 2 mixed reality headset will go on sale in the upcoming month.
-The headset, first revealed back in February at the Mobile World Congress has improved on the previous technical, visual, and functional aspects of Hololens 1 making it much more comfortable device for everyday usage, meaning Microsoft is aiming this headset at the masses.
+The long-awaited HoloLens 2 mixed reality headset will go on sale in the upcoming month.
+The headset, first revealed back in February at the Mobile World Congress, has improved on the previous technical, visual, and functional aspects of HoloLens 1.
+HoloLens 2 is much more comfortable device for everyday usage, meaning Microsoft is aiming this headset at the masses.

 Hope you enjoyed this share, feel free to share your thoughts below, both on the new information you are currently processing or on our blog in general!